DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: Introduction

 \section{Introduction}

-Travel planning (TP) aims to create a feasible itinerary \cite{Nguyen2023TheIO} that aligns with user preference by integrating multiple resources, such as accommodations, transportation, and Points-of-Interests (POIs).
-Recently, with the advances in natural language processing, large language models (LLMs) are widely used to build TP agents \cite{chen2024travelagent}, capable of invoking external tools/resources \cite{gou2023tora} to generate travel itinerary, offering seamless experience in human mobility \cite{tang2024itinera}.
-TP agent has gradually become a popular tool for the modern citizens.
+Travel planning (TP) aims to create a feasible itinerary \cite{Nguyen2023TheIO} that aligns with user preference by integrating multiple resources, such as accommodations, transportation, and Points-of-Interest (POI).
+Recently, with the advances in natural language processing, large language models (LLMs) are widely used to build TP agents \cite{chen2024travelagent}, capable of invoking external tools/resources \cite{gou2023tora} to generate travel itineraries, offering a seamless and enjoyable experience in human mobility \cite{tang2024itinera}.
+As a result, the LLM-powered TP agent has gradually emerged as a popular tool for modern citizens.

-In recent literature, many efforts have been devoted to construct TP agent.
-Most existing approaches primarily rely on carefully designed prompts, as illustrated in Figure \ref{fig1_intro}(a).
+In recent literature, many efforts have been devoted to construct travel planning agent.
+As illustrated in Figure \ref{fig1_intro}(a), most existing approaches primarily rely on carefully designed prompts.
 For example, TravelPlanner \cite{xie2024travelplanner} and TripTailor \cite{wang2025triptailor} employ task-specific prompts to guide LLMs for tool invocation and itinerary generation.
 More recently, researchers have begun to integrate these prompt-engineering strategies into fixed agent workflow.
 For instance, PTS \cite{shao2025personal} and RETAIL \cite{deng2025retail} propose well-structured agent pipelines that enhance user intention understanding, enable effective tool interactions, and support accurate travel itinerary generation.
 However, these methods are \emph{labor-intensive} and face challenges in \emph{adapting to new user query or recovering from tool call failures}, limits more flexible and autonomous TP agents.

 Agentic reinforcement learning (RL) \cite{singh2025agentic} has recently emerged and shown possibilities for building autonomous AI agent \cite{jaech2024openai} by enabling agent to interact with tools in a dedicated environment and refine its reasoning based on the feedback it receives.
-For example, ReTool \cite{feng2025retool}, Kimi-Researcher \cite{kimiResearcher} and WebSailor \cite{li2025websailor} utilize end-to-end agentic RL training to build the autonomous agent for math, deep research and web domain, respectively.
-These studies motivate us to propose a tailored agentic RL framework for autonomous TP agent construction, addressing the limitation in existing travel planning studies.
+For example, ReTool \cite{feng2025retool}, Kimi-Researcher \cite{kimiResearcher} and WebSailor \cite{li2025websailor} utilize an end-to-end agentic RL training to build the autonomous agent for math, deep research and web domain, respectively.
+These studies motivate us to propose a tailored agentic reinforcement learning framework for autonomous TP agent construction, addressing the limitation in existing travel planning studies.